Snapchat/Spectacles-Sample/Navigation Kit/README.md

 [MinimapHighlightManager.ts](./Assets/NavigationKitAssets/Scripts/MinimapHighlightManager.ts): This script manages the highlight hoop and icon on the minimized map to signal to the user anything that might impede their chances of localising content.

 [CustomLocationPlacesImageDisplay.ts](./Assets/NavigationKitAssets/Scripts/CustomLocationPlacesImageDisplay.ts): This script creates a binding between a `CustomLocationPlace` and a prompt image (texture) that is made available for display when the user is close enough to the destination.
-Prompt images are useful for guiding users to a localization viewpoint and help mitigate inaccuracies in geopositioning.
+Prompt images are useful for guiding users to a localization viewpoint and help mitigate inaccuracies in geo-positioning.

 [OnlyShowArrowAfterGroupLocalization.ts](./Assets/NavigationKitAssets/Scripts/OnlyShowArrowAfterGroupLocalization.ts): When developing indoor navigation experiences it is recommended that the ARNavigation arrow is only shown after a member of the Custom Location Group has been localized.
 This script provides that functionality.